 - Connect mentees to resources available at NYU

-- Establish meaningful personal and professional relationships.
+- Meaningful personal and professional relationships

-- Receive consideration for the FOCUS Book Scholarship
+- Consideration for the FOCUS Book Scholarship

-Understand the FOCUS Process
+FOCUS Selection Process

 Both mentors and mentees are selected through an application process.
 Although FOCUS can be a resource for career development, pairings are not solely based on career interests.
-Instead, the FOCUS Program’s dedicated staff carefully review each application to identify commonalities (e.g. career considerations, social identities, academic interests, hobbies, and goals) between potential matches.
+Instead, the FOCUS Program’s dedicated staff carefully review each application to identify commonalities (e.g. career considerations, various aspects of social identities and lived experiences, academic interests, hobbies, and goals) between potential matches.

 Mentors are selected to provide students with the opportunity to develop personally and professionally in ways that will continue beyond the program.